 It is worth remembering when filling out the cue-sheets relating to a spot, a film or a TV commercial.
 The cue-sheet should always include the name and surname of the composer, regardless of whether he is affiliated or not (royalty-free).
 This doesn’t mean any extra costs for the advertiser of the creator of a given production, but it allows the composer to obtain extra benefits in the form of royalties for the broadcasting of his music.

 “Copyright free” music?

-For the end we may say what royalty-free music is not.
+For the end, we may say what royalty-free music is not.
 Royalty free music is not copyright-free music.
-Sometimes we can find this term on the websites offering so called music free of copyrights.
+Sometimes we can find this term on the websites offering so-called music free of copyrights.
 Does this mean the same as royalty-free music?
 The answer is no. Copyright-free music literally has to be related to music which has no copyrights.
 This term may cause many misunderstandings as actually, besides some exceptions, there is no music which has no copyrights - if we are talking about music created by a man and not talking about folk/public domain music.
-Copyright-free could be applied to music which copyrights has ended but this is simply publicdomain music which is also something different.
-Every type music or song has its author, composer or creator.
+Copyright-free could be applied to music which copyrights have ended but this is simply public domain music which is also something different.
+Every type of music or song has its author, composer or creator.
 This is why every piece of music is protected by copyright owned by someone.
 So copyright-free music not a synonym of 'royalty-free music' and moreover it is a term I'd personally avoid, as it describes something that cannot be related to someone's musical composition.